flatironinstitute/nixpack/README.md

 You could also add additional bootstrap layers by setting the bootstrap compiler `resolver` to a different set.
 It's also possible to specify `resolver` for other packages.
 Each of these can be set to the name of a set, an already-constructed `packs`, or a function to resolve packages.

+# Flatiron Specific

+The script `fi` can help with common tasks.
+You can source `env` to setup a build environment.